Well, at the state of the coup speech, he said, let's make this a year of action.

 Who are we kidding?

-Nobody is going to re-illeze people that have been legalized.
+Nobody is going to re-illegalize people that have been legalized if border security goals are not met.

 How's that going to happen?

-We can't even run a website for health care.
+We can't even run a website for healthcare.

 How in the world is any of this going to happen?

-The entire purpose of Paul Ryan's exploding cigar legalization provision is to give House Conservatives a reason to say immediate legal status isn't really immediate legal status.
+The entire purpose of Paul Ryan's exploding cigar legalization provision is to give House conservatives a reason to say immediate legal status isn't really immediate legal status.

-And that's why he said, Do these people not, do they really think conservative Tea Party people are this dumb that they're not going to see this for what it is?
+And that's why he said, do these people not, do they really think conservative Tea Party people are this dumb that they're not going to see this for what it is?

-And then the third thing, even if you accept nope, break time.
+And then the third thing, even if you accept, nope, break time.

 Just saw the clock be right back.